 - This assessment occurs after the auditing of the s46 / Annual Report.
-This is necessitated in order to be able to verify (from an external source) the achievement of targets/the extent to which targets have been achieved. - Assessment of performance for all performance indicators is undertaken and, in this instance, assessment is undertaken by a panel, constituted according to the Framework and detailed below; - As detailed within the Framework and Policy, slight differences will be observed in the f final assessment (panel constitution and process).
+This is necessitated inorder to be able to verify (from an external source) the achievement of targets/the extent to which targets have been achieved. - Assessment of performance for all performance indicators is undertaken and, in this instance, assessment is undertaken by a panel, constituted according to the Framework, and detailed below.
+As detailed within the Framework and Policy, slight differences will be observed in the final assessment (panel constitution and process). - An annual assessment may only occur after the Auditor General has audited the s46 /Annual Report; and Portfolios of Evidence are kept by all applicable (The Municipal Manager, the Directors and other identified Managers and staff in order to validate claims of performance.